How to Make Yourself Into a Learning Machine

 What I found was that choosing books with a fancy process ends up being more about what I “ought'' to read, rather than what I actually just find most fascinating.
 Eliminating a rigid system helped me pay better attention to what I like and don’t like: getting through the 700 pages of Anna Karenina was a struggle, but I tore through a book on the history of the telegraph in no time.

 The one thing I do try to follow is to go on streaks of reading a lot of books on a particular topic around the same time.
-Doing this is useful because it means I don’t have to just trust one author’s perspective on a particular topic — and helps me connect a lot of facts together, so I can understand things better.
+Doing this is useful because it means I don’t have to just trust one author’s perspective on a particular topic, and it helps me connect a lot of facts together, so I can understand things better.

 For example, last year I became fascinated with the middle of the 19th century.
 There’s so much there: the gold rush, the ice industry, the Industrial Revolution, the telegraph.
 It was a fascinating time.